 Applying ACMG Guidelines to Analyze Germline Diseases

 The clinical interpretation of variants in Next-Gen Sequencing is a quickly evolving field.
-While the body of knowledge is growing exponentially, experts have to derive sound clinical decisions leveraging an ever-expanding set of specialty databases, clinical publications, and algorithm that are designed to predict the impact of specific variants in the resulting protein.
+While the body of knowledge is growing exponentially, experts have to derive sound, clinical decisions leveraging an ever-expanding set of specialty databases, clinical publications, and algorithms that are designed to predict the impact of specific variants in the resulting protein.

-The specific steps and considerations that need be taken into account are defined by the American College of Medical Genetics and Genomics.
-The guidelines were refined over time with a significant revision in 2015.
+The specific steps and considerations that need to be considered are defined by the American College of Medical Genetics and Genomics.
+The guidelines for the interpretation of sequenced variants were published in 2015 with an addendum for loss of function variants added in 2018.
+A second set of guidelines for interpreting Copy Number Variants (CNVs) was published in 2020.

-In this eBook, I summarize the key concepts of these guidelines, including:
+In this eBook, I have summarized the key concepts of these guidelines, including:

 - What defines a pathogenic and respectively a benign variant